leovxyz/cmd/README.md

 - Built with vanilla JavaScript, HTML, and CSS
 - Utilizes the Fetch API for data retrieval
 - Implements custom keyboard navigation and event handling
-- Uses a template for efficient country card creation
+- Uses a template for efficient card creation in the DOM

 ## Usage